Jessica Ditto

-Jessica Ditto is the former White House Deputy Director of Communications.
-She was a member of Donald Trump's presidential campaign and transition teams.
+Jessica Ditto is the former White House Deputy Director of Communications for Donald Trump.
+She was a member of Trump's 2016 presidential campaign and transition teams.

 Career

 Ditto worked for Republican governors of Kentucky Ernie Fletcher (in office 2003–2007) and Matt Bevin (2015–2019) and also the Republican Party of Kentucky.

 2016 Trump campaign

 In September 2016, Ditto was reported to be resigning as Gov. Bevin's spokeswoman to become deputy communications director of the Trump campaign.

-In October 2016, while working on the Donald Trump campaign, Ditto and other Trump advisers were seen in a strip club the night before the campaign's third presidential debate.

 Also during October 2016, Ditto was a speaker for the campaign relative to the Donald Trump sexual misconduct allegations including Karena Virginia's allegation of unwanted physical contact and Tasha Dixon's allegation of a pageant dressing room visit.

 Trump presidential transition

 Following the November 8 general election, Ditto was a member of Donald Trump's presidential transition team.
 The transition team was a group of around 100 aides, policy experts, government affairs officials, and former government officials who were tasked with vetting, interviewing, and recommending individuals for top cabinet and staff roles in Trump's administration.
 She was part of the leadership staff.